I’m back to my reflections on my meditation retreat.

 Seclusion is bliss for the contented, who sees the teaching that they have heard.

-To be able to enjoy seclusion, to live far away in the jungle, be by yourself, not seeing anyone for weeks.
-The only way you can do this is if you have no desires, ill-will.
-If you have these distortions in our mind, they get amplified.
+To be able to enjoy seclusion, to live far away in the jungle, be by yourself, and not see anyone for weeks.
+The only way you can do this is if you have no desires or ill will.
+If you have these distortions in your mind, they get amplified.
 If your mind is imbalanced, you might go crazy.

 You need to choose the right times to enter the meditation retreat or seclusion – when you have certain levels of contentment.
-You have to be contented, the clear mind in order to enjoy solitude.
-Dismissing is not the act of ill-will or aversion, it’s just that you enjoy being by yourself so much that being around people is painful.
-Gradually you develop and see what you have heard, you start to give up the suffering, you start learning to be contented.
+You have to be contented, a clear mind in order to enjoy solitude.
+Dismissing is not an act of ill will or aversion, it’s just that you enjoy being by yourself so much that being around people is painful.
+Gradually you develop and see what you have heard, you start to give up the suffering, and you start learning to be contented.

 Depending on the type of retreat, if it’s some holiday retreat with a spa and pampering, yes, you’ll totally survive and have a good time. lol.

 To start, find a comfortable position or comfortable place, this will help you with not wanting to move.
 If you are comfortable in your body, you will be still.
 Why you are restless, why you are moving is because you are not comfortable.
 All good meditation starts with awareness of your body.
 Learn how to sit comfortably.
 If you sit comfortably, you can sit for a long time.
 Relax the body.
 Until your body feels comfortable with no aches and pains then only you can move on to meditation of your breath.
 Be kind to your body.

 If you are feeling restless, find out the cause of it.
 If you are kind to your body, your body becomes like a friend.
 You tend to want to hang out with one another, you relax with one another.
 The feeling of friendliness to somebody or something might be the key to being able to stop restlessness.

 Ask yourself: Why does your mind wander off, what is it trying to run away from?
 What are you trying to attain?